 Price and Availability

-In the U.S., the Mate 10 Pro will be available unlocked starting Feb.
-18 from Huawei's own website, as well as an assortment of third-party retailers including Amazon, Best Buy, Microsoft, B&H and Newegg.
-The phone costs $799, though those who pre-order will receive a $150 gift card from their vendor of choice.
+In the U.S., the Mate 10 Pro is available unlocked from Huawei's own website, as well as an assortment of third-party retailers including Amazon, Best Buy, Microsoft, B&H and Newegg.
+The phone lists at $799, though many retailers now offer it at a lower price.
 As it's a GSM device, the Mate 10 Pro not work on Verizon or Sprint.
 Huawei will offer the Mate 10 Pro in two colors: Midnight Black and Titanium Gray.

 For those with a bit more to spend, there's the Porsche Design version of the Mate 10 Pro.
 This limited edition sports a unique body and double the storage space, as well as a bunch of goodies including a car charger, flip cover case and a pair of earbuds.
 It retails for $1,225.